Annealed almost periodic entropy: Uniformly random permutations

+Crucially, this decays more slowly than any decaying exponential function of $n$ as $n\to\infty$.
+Since $r$ is fixed throughout, and $m$ depends only on $U$, we may finish with an infimum over $U$ to conclude that $\rmh^0_{\bspi}(\pi) = 0$ for every separable representation $\pi$.

+On the other hand, an analog of Theorem~\ref{thm:asymp-free2} does hold when $\bspi$ is a sequence of uniformly random permutation representations, with convergence rate bounded by $O(1/(n!)^c)$ for positive constants $c$.
+This is still faster than any exponential in $n$, so Theorem~\ref{thm:three-entropy} applies to give

+So in this case the annealed AP entropy exists and is simply always given by the relevant Fuglede--Kadison determinant.
+I do not see any more direct proof of this fact starting from the definition of annealed AP entropy, or any simple alternative formula for the annealed AP entropy.

+While the zeroth-order AP entropy $\rmh^0_{\bspi}$ is trivial when $\bspi$ consists of uniformly random permutations reputations, the analog of Theorem~\ref{thm:ColMal} does hold for this model.
+This is a major result of Bordenave and Collins~\cite[Thm.
+3]{BordCol19}.

+\begin{thm} The approximate equivalence classes of uniformly random permutation AP sequences for a finitely-generated free group converge strongly to the class of the regular representation in probability. \end{thm}

+Once again~\cite{BordCol19} itself is about strong convergence and we have coupled it to Corollary~\ref{cor:perfect}.
+Theorem~\ref{thm:BordCol} generalizes a famous older theorem of Friedman~\cite{Fri08} about spectral gaps of random regular graphs.

-Let $\G$ be freely generated by $S = \{s_1,\dots,s_r\}$, and for each $n$ let $\pi_n$ be a uniformly random permutation representation of $\G$ on $\bbC^n$, as in Example~\ref{ex:random-perms}.
-As shown in that example, if $U$ is a non-empty quotient-open set of separable representations, then the probabilities $\bbP(\pi_n \in U)$ cannot decay no faster than polynomially in $n$.
+As shown above, if $U$ is a non-empty quotient-open set of separable representations, then the probabilities $\bbP(\t{\pi_n} \in U)$ cannot decay no faster than polynomially in $n$, but Theorem~\ref{thm:BordCol} shows that they do indeed converge to $0$ if $U$ does not contain $\t{\l}$.

 \begin{prob} Is this decay actually governed by a sensible power-law in $1/n$, and is there some kind of analog of AP entropy that computes or estimates those powers? \end{prob}